 How do I clean and store my contact lenses?

-if your product is a multi-purpose solution), making sure to remove any remaining debris
+- Rinse the lens with saline solution (or multi-purpose solution), making sure to remove any remaining debris.

 Which types of solutions are there?

 This product carries out the tasks of cleaning, rinsing, disinfecting and storing your contact lenses.
-Whilst most multi-purpose solutions offer a ‘no-rub’ lens cleaning routine, gently rubbing the lenses can ensure a more thorough clean.
+Whilst most multi-purpose solutions suggest a ‘no-rub’ lens cleaning routine, gently rubbing the lenses can ensure a more thorough clean.
 Shop a leading range of multi-purpose solutions at Feel Good Contacts.
 We have:

-including ReNu Multi-Purpose Solution,
+- ReNu Multi-Purpose Solution

-Opti-Free RepleniSH ,
+- Opti-Free RepleniSH

-Complete RevitaLens and
+- Complete RevitaLens

-comfi All-in-One Solution.
+- comfi All-in-One Solution

 This pH-balanced saltwater solution is for rinsing and storing lenses, when using a heat or UV disinfection system.
 Saline solution is also compatible for use with enzymatic cleaning tablets.
 It is important to note that saline solutions are not suitable for cleaning or disinfecting contact lenses.
 Our best sellers include:

 Useful tips for contact lens care

-- Never top up old solution.
-Each stage of the cleaning process requires fresh solution
+Never top up old solution.
+Each stage of the cleaning process requires fresh solution.

-- Use solution to rinse your contact lens case after every use
+Use solution to rinse your contact lens case after every use.